impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- > Minor comment 1: The acronym ERM (Empirical Risk Minimization) is used without definition and should be introduced upon first mention.
 		- We have updated the manuscript to explain the model is achieved as the result of the minimization of the empirical loss.
 		- We thank the reviewer for their insightful commentary and hope to have answered their questions.
 If so, we would appreciate it if they increased their score.
 We welcome any follow-up questions.
+	- ### Reviewer_mvjG
+	- We thank the reviewer for their detailed feedback.
+Since the points raised in the weaknesses and the questions have a significant overlap, we will be answering them jointly.
+We use numbered W(eakness) and Q(questions) to refer to the comments.
+We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where *additions are marked in blue*, and *fixes are marked in red*.
+	-
 	-
 - ## Reviews for: OptiFluence: Scalable and Principled Design of Privacy Canaries
 - ### Reviewer_VkF8